kalpalathika/daily-win-sparkle/README.md

 *Add wins, celebrate with confetti, and track your daily achievements!*

+> **Note**: The demo requires email authorization for security.
+If you'd like to try the app, please send me an email at **kalpalathika1@gmail.com** and I'll add you to the access list.

 ## Features

 - 🔐 **Secure Authentication**: Google OAuth and email/password login